-WordPress uses mainly PHP programming language.
-There is a definite time limit for how long a PHP script can run.
-This is basically to stop any possible abuse.
-Fatal error in WordPress happens when a PHP script reaches the maximum execution time.
+The WordPress fatal error in PHP script reaches the maximum execution time.
 At that time if you visit your WordPress website; you may see a Fatal error message on the screen.

-A fatal error is the error that causes the program to abort without any warning.
+While working on WordPress for a while.
+Your database becomes fragmented.
+Inside the database, there are memory overheads that increase overall database size and query execution time.
+Php fatal error WordPress that causes the program to abort without any warning.
 It terminates the program currently working.
 Also, it may lead to the loss of data.
-This error is also known as fatal exception error.
+This error is also known as a fatal exception error.

-Sometimes your site stops working properly this is due to the fatal error.
-It is due to the conflict in the plugin or when the file gets damaged and a fatal error or warning message get displayed.
+Sometimes your site stops working properly this is due to a fatal error.
+It is due to the conflict in the plugin or when the file gets damaged and a fatal error or warning message gets displayed.

-- Internal server error:- It occurs when there is something wrong in the WordPress site and the server is not able to identify or detect the problem.
+- Internal server error:- It occurs when there is something wrong with the WordPress site and the server is not able to identify or detect the problem.

-- Image uploading issue in WordPress:- It occurs when the user tries to upload the image and using the media uploader and it shows the error.
+- Image uploading issue in WordPress:- It occurs when the user tries to upload the image using the media uploader and it shows the error.

 Here are the list of Fatal Error in WordPress and how to fix it

-Call to undefined function: Check the plugin you have activated do not require any specific theme or any other plugins and also check the code of the file.
+Call to undefined function – Check the plugin you have activated does not require any specific theme or any other plugins and also check the code of the file.

-Syntax error or parse error: In case you have added the custom code in your themes use the ftp client for downloading the copy of file.you can also use the HTML editor to find the syntax errors and check the errors like the colons, semi-colons etc.
+Syntax error or parse error: In case you have added the custom code in your themes uses the FTP client for downloading the copy of the file.
+You can also use the HTML editor to find syntax errors and check the errors like the colons, semi-colons, etc.

-For better working of WordPress update your WordPress or theme on regular basis and check the plugins.
+For better working with WordPress update your WordPress or theme on a regular basis and check the plugins.
 Keep checking the.HTACCESS and PHP or Caching.